 Hannah’s father, Abraham Karminski (b.
-January 16, 1861 in Pleschen) was a property owner.
-His wife, Selma (née Cohn) was born on July 10, 1874 in Breslau.
-Their older daughter, Minna Johanna (Hannah), was born on April 24, 1897 in Berlin.
+January 16, 1861, in Pleschen), was a property owner.
+His wife, Selma (née Cohn) was born on July 10, 1874, in Breslau.
+Their older daughter, Minna Johanna (Hannah), was born on April 24, 1897, in Berlin.
 A second daughter, Erna, was born on May 24, 1899.
-The sisters were very close to each other and their love shines out from the correspondence between them during the three years following Erna Berlowitz’s departure for Switzerland, together with her husband and her parents in 1939—a correspondence which survived the Shoah.
+The sisters were very close to each other and their love shines out from the correspondence between them during the three years following Erna Berlowitz’s departure for Switzerland, together with her husband and her parents in 1939—a correspondence that survived the Shoah.
 Hannah attended the Luisen School in Berlin and later the Pestalozzi-Fröbel-Haus, a college for teachers of young children.
 Upon her graduation, she became a kindergarden teacher and for a short time worked at a preschool.
-She then moved to Hamburg to attend the Institute for Socialwork (Sozialpädagogisches Institut), run by the conservative feminist Gertrud Bäumer (1873–1954).
+She then moved to Hamburg to attend the Institute for Social Work (Sozialpädagogisches Institut), run by the conservative feminist Gertrud Bäumer (1873–1954).
 Shortly afterwards she relocated to Frankfurt where she became the head of the Israelite Girls Club (Israelitischer Mädchenverein).
-During this time she was also able to attend lectures at the Jewish Educational Institute (Jüdisches Lehrhaus), headed by the German-Jewish spiritual leader, Martin Buber (1878–1965).
+During this time, she was also able to attend lectures at the Jewish Educational Institute (Jüdisches Lehrhaus), headed by the German-Jewish spiritual leader, Martin Buber (1878–1965).

 When the Nazi Party took power in 1933, the women had to become wholly pragmatic; feminist political goals remained theoretical.
 More important than political feminism was their involvement in the Jewish self-help movement during 1933 to 1938 and the general efforts to survive a terrorist regime.
 Following the November Pogrom (Kristallnacht) on November 9–10, 1938, when the JFB, like all the other Jewish organizations, was dissolved by the Nazis, Hannah Karminski continued her work in the Reichsvereinigung and even managed to continue her feminist advocacy.